What can I use instead of zip lock food storage bags?

 - The same design that allows the bag to stand upright makes it harder to use for sous vide cooking

 - It takes more room to store the bags because they are bulky

-- The largest size I’ve found is the 1 liter, which is not big enough to use for marinating food or storing larger portions
+- The largest size I’ve found is 2 quarts, or half a gallon, which is not big enough to use for marinating food or storing larger portions

 What non-toxic reusable alternatives have you found for food storage in your kitchen?